-Hashemian [3] presented an algorithm to speed up the search process for a symbol in a Huffman tree and reduce the memory size.
-He proposed a tree-clustering algorithm to avoid sparsity of Huffman trees.
-Finding the optimal solution of this clustering problem is still open.
-Later, Chung [2] gave a data structure requiring memory size of only 2n - 3 to represent the Huffman tree, where n is the number of symbols.
-Chen et al. [1] improved the data structure further to reduce memory requirement to $[3n/2] + [(n/2)\log n] + 1$.
-In our scheme in addition to sending information on symbols we send information on all circular leaf nodes (nodes with two adjacent external nodes), that uniquely determines a Huffman tree.
-Our memory requirement is better than any existing data structure since number of circular nodes is bounded above by $\lfloor n/2 \rfloor$.
-So in the worst case our memory requirement is 3n/2.
+Our memory requirement is better than any existing data structure since the number of circular nodes is bounded above by $\lceil n/2 \rceil$.
+So in the worst case our memory requirement is $\lceil 3n/2 \rceil$.
 In fact, the number of circular leaf nodes of a Huffman tree is 1 more than the number of nodes with 2 internal son nodes.
-Such a saving in the representation of Huffman trees is very important in the context of repeated Huffman coding [6], where ultimate compression ratio depends upon the efficiency of representation of the Huffman tree.
+Such a saving in the representation of Huffman trees is very important in the context of repeated Huffman coding [6], where the ultimate compression ratio depends upon the efficiency of representation of the Huffman tree.
 In our case decoding of codes is based upon Chen's data structure for storing the Huffman tree.
 While Chen et al. [1] addressed the problem of efficient decoding of a Huffman code, we address the problem of decoding streams of bits not knowing the length of bit patterns that correspond to a symbol.
 For clarity of presentation we first describe the idea of Chen et al. [1] and their data structure.

 Let T be a Huffman tree, which contains n symbols.
-The symbols correspond to leaves of T and are labeled from left to right as s_0 , s_1 , ..., s{n-1} .
+The symbols correspond to leaves of T and are labeled from left to right as $s_0, s_1, \ldots, s{n-1}$.
 The root is said to be at level 0.
 The level of any other node is 1 more than the level of its father.
 The largest level is the height h of the Huffman tree.
 The weight of a symbol is defined to be 2^{h-l} , where h is the height of the tree and l is the level of a node corresponding to a symbol.
 Let w_i be the weight of symbol s_i , i = 0, ..., n - 1.
-Let, f_i denote cumulative weight up to weight w_i .
+Let f_i denote the cumulative weight up to weight w_i .
 Then $f_0 = w_0$, $f_i = f{i-1} + w_i$, for i = 1, 2, ..., n - 1.